How to Build Trust When Managing Remote Teams

 Managing remote teams comes with a unique set of challenges.
 One of the biggest challenges is building trust among team members.
 Check out this article to find out how we tackle the issue.

 I remember what it is like to work in an office.
 The sound of fingers typing on keyboards, idle chit-chit around the coffee machine, and quick lunches in the break room all come to mind.
 Remote work was not as widespread back then.
-As advancements in technology made it possible for remote teams to collaborate effectively, remote access has become more and more popular.
+As advancements in made it possible for remote teams to collaborate effectively, remote access has become more and more popular.
 Over the years, I have been in charge of quite a few virtual teams.

 As it turns out, passion is contagious even when physical distance stands in the way.
 In fact, some workers are even more productive outside of the office environment, especially when encouraged by team leaders with a penchant for open communication and transparency.
 In the end, the most difficult task is to build the trust that a good team needs to function at the top of its game.